-ARC has established a Disclosure Committee consisting of ARC's President and Chief Executive Officer and each of its Senior Vice Presidents and the Vice President, Controller.
+ARC has established a Disclosure Committee consisting of ARC's President and Chief Executive Officer, Senior Vice President and Chief Financial Officer and the Controller.

 The Disclosure Committee has been established with the responsibility of overseeing ARC's disclosure practices.
 The Disclosure Committee will meet or converse quarterly and as required and will maintain documentation of its activities.
 The Disclosure Committee shall have the authority to retain experts, including lawyers, accountants, engineers, and other persons to assist the Disclosure Committee as it deems necessary.